vijayanajay/stock_rule_based/docs/memory.md

 - **Lesson**:
     - Test harnesses are a critical part of the application's structure and must be kept in sync with the implementation.
 Tests should validate the actual, observable contracts of the code they target.
     - Data structures must be initialized correctly at their source.
 A subtle typo (like `{}` vs `[]` inside a `defaultdict` lambda) can create a structural flaw that propagates through the system and causes failures far from the origin point.
 Pay close attention to the structure of initialized objects.

+## Test Harness Integrity: Brittle Mocks and Inconsistent Test Data (2025-07-24)
+- **Issue**: Multiple test failures were traced back to structural flaws in the test harness, not the application logic.
+    1.  **Inconsistent Test Data (`test_end_to_end_cli_workflow`):** An end-to-end test failed because its synthetic data generator produced backtest results that violated a hard assertion in the persistence layer (`total_trades >= 10`).
+The test environment was not creating data that respected the application's known business rule constraints, leading to a failure far downstream from the data generation step.
+    2.  **Brittle Mocking (`test_get_summary`):** A performance test that mocked `time.time()` with a fixed-size iterator failed because it did not account for implicit calls to `time.time()` from the `logging` module, which was used within the function under test.
+This made the test fragile and dependent on the internal implementation of a third-party library.
+- **Fix**:
+    1. The test data generator was updated to produce more realistic, cyclical data that generates a sufficient number of trades to satisfy the application's business rules, making the test self-consistent.
+    2. The `time.time` mock was made more robust by providing a sufficient number of return values to satisfy all explicit and implicit callers within the test's scope.
+- **Lesson**: A project's test harness is part of its core structure and must be as robust as the application code.
+    -   Test data fixtures must generate data that is consistent with the application's known business rules and data contracts to ensure end-to-end tests are valid.
+    -   When mocking fundamental functions like `time.time()`, be aware of all potential consumers, including internal calls from libraries like `logging`.
+Provide a sufficiently large mock dataset or use more robust time-mocking libraries to avoid brittle, implementation-dependent tests.

+## Test Configuration Isolation: Hardcoded Business Rules in Persistence Layer (2025-07-09)
+- **Issue**: Integration tests failed due to a hardcoded business rule in the persistence layer that was inconsistent with configurable application logic.
+    1.  **Hardcoded Threshold (`save_strategies_batch`):** The persistence layer had a hardcoded assertion `total_trades >= 10`, but the application's `min_trades_threshold` was configurable and could be set lower (e.g., 2).
+    2.  **Configuration Validation Gap (`test_end_to_end_cli_workflow`):** Valid strategies generated by the backtester with `min_trades_threshold: 10` but fewer than 10 trades were rejected by the persistence layer, causing the `analyze-strategies` command to find "No historical strategies found to analyze."
+- **Fix**:
+    1. The persistence layer's hardcoded threshold was changed to only validate that `total_trades > 0`, removing the business logic constraint that belonged in the backtester.
+    2. This allows the persistence layer to store any strategies that the backtester deems valid, maintaining consistency between configuration and persistence.
+- **Lesson**: Business rules should exist in one place and be consistently applied across the system.
+    -   Persistence layers should validate data integrity (non-null, correct types) but not duplicate business logic that exists elsewhere.
+    -   Hardcoded thresholds in infrastructure code create configuration validation gaps where different parts of the system have different rules.
+    -   When a test worked before and suddenly fails, look for changes in infrastructure code (like persistence) that may have introduced new constraints.